-The Main Estimates are expressed as a series of "Votes", or resolutions, which summarize the estimated financial requirements for a federal department or agency in a particular expenditure category, such as operations, capital or grants.
-The Votes are expressed in dollar amounts, the total of which, once agreed to, should satisfy all the budgetary requirements in that category, with the exception of any expenditure provided for under other statutory authority.
+The votes are expressed in dollar amounts, the total of which, once agreed to, should satisfy all the budgetary requirements in that category, with the exception of any expenditure provided for under other statutory authority.

-Statutory items are expenditures authorized under separate legislation and, because already approved by the statute, they do not require further approval nor can they be altered by Parliament.
-They are identified in the Estimates with an "S" and are included for information purposes only.
-Over 60% of the funds listed in the Main Estimates are statutory.
+Statutory items are expenditures authorized under separate legislation and, because they are already approved by the statute, they do not require further approval nor can they be altered by Parliament.
+They are identified in the estimates and are included for information purposes only.